 The most visible Team Finals tradition is the march before each of the last three rounds of the tournament.
 All eight teams – members often huddled and carrying school banners – circle the four-mat area to be cheered before coming together on the mat for the national anthem and competition.
 Teams also are chosen to carry flags for the United States, Michigan and again this year Kalamazoo and the MHSAA.

 Singing of “The Star-Spangled Banner” also has held a special place at the Team Wrestling Finals.
 Former Battle Creek Central coach Jeff McGinnis lent his voice to the event as the anthem singer during the Finals’ long run at Battle Creek’s Kellogg Arena, and he also sang at Central Michigan University’s McGuirk Arena when Finals weekend moved there from Battle Creek in 2016.
-In 2017 at McGuirk, the anthem was sung by MHSAA official James McCloughan, a Vietnam veteran and former Army medic who was presented with the Congressional Medal of Honor two years ago.
+In 2017 at McGuirk, the anthem was sung by MHSAA official James McCloughan, a Vietnam veteran and former Army medic who was presented with the Congressional Medal of Honor.
+Last season’s anthems were sung by local students.

 The fans as well play a significant role in making the Team Wrestling Finals perhaps the most festive of MHSAA championship events.
 Wrestling fans tend to be a tight-knit bunch after years of watching their children grow up competing against each other, usually in stuffed high school gyms all over our state.
 During Finals weekend, fans sit in designated areas across from each other on either side of the mat – and with four matches going, it’s easy to follow the action by turning attention to whichever section is loudest at the moment.